tylermorrisford/todays-games-ts/README.md

 # Today's NHL Games :ice_hockey:
-A Typescript application that will (eventually) be an NHL fan dashboard, making use of [some amazing work](https://gitlab.com/dword4/nhlapi/-/blob/master/stats-api.md) a dev has done to document an existing API.
+A Typescript application that will (eventually) be an NHL fan dashboard, making use of [some amazing work](https://gitlab.com/dword4/nhlapi/-/blob/master/stats-api.md) done by a couple of lovely people, somehow documenting the existing nhl API.